Should you hire a contractor, or a handyman?

 • Minor electrical work like a new ceiling fan, an added plug or switch

-• Fixing a leaky roof or correcting drainage problems
+• Temporarily fixing a leaky roof or correcting drainage problems

 • Miscellaneous carpentry around the house